misachi/Password-Locker/README.md

 	#!/bin/bash
 	python /path/to/your/project's/directory/Password-Locker/passwords/"$1" "$2"

 Make your_file_name.sh executable.
-Run `chown +x your_file_name.sh`.
+Run `chown +x /your/path/to/your_file_name.sh`.
 If you get permission denied error, try adding sudo.

 Add the bin directory you created to your path(put at the bottom of your .bashrc file)